How to Thaw a Turkey Safely (USDA Approved Methods)

 The best way to thaw a frozen turkey safely is thawing in the refrigerator.
 This allows for the frozen, wrapped turkey to thaw at a slow rate.
 It is also the easiest way to thaw a turkey.
 You simply just put it in the fridge on a tray (keep it in all the original packaging or outside wrapping) and allow it to thaw slowly.

-How Long to Thaw a Turkey (Easy Chart)
+How Long to Thaw a Turkey in the Refrigerator (Easy Chart)

 Refrigerator Turkey Thawing Time